-Where a student or staff member has concerns that a student is expressing violent extremist views or is at risk of being drawn into violent extremism or terrorism, these concerns should be passed to the Head of Residential Support/Prevent Lead
+Where a student or staff member has concerns that a student is expressing violent extremist views or is at risk of being drawn into violent extremism or terrorism, these concerns should be passed to Hartpury's Prevent Lead

-The Head of Residential Support/Prevent Lead or nominee will look into the matter, seeking to gather together the substantive information and any evidence which would allow a full consideration of the case.
+Hartpury's Prevent Lead or nominee will look into the matter, seeking to gather together the substantive information and any evidence which would allow a full consideration of the case.
 A decision will be made as to the seriousness of the case.
 Three potential outcomes are likely at this stage:

 - a.
 No further action is required.
-In this case a confidential record of the case will be kept by the Head of Residential Support/Prevent Lead. - b.
+In this case a confidential record of the case will be kept by Hartpury's Prevent Lead. - b.
 There is substance to the case but at this stage only internal action is required.
 The exact nature of the intervention required would be determined by discussion between relevant staff members.
 Actions and a review date will be agreed.
 It is anticipated that in the majority of cases the intervention would be supportive and safeguarding in nature. - c.
 A referral to the police is required because there are serious and immediate issues of safety to the student or others, and/or there is evidence to suggest a criminal act may be committed or has been committed.
-This decision would be taken only in the most serious of circumstances and only by the Head of Residential Support or nominee.
+This decision would be taken only in the most serious of circumstances and only by Hartpury's Prevent Lead or nominee.
 In such cases the Vice-Chancellor/Principal will be informed of the detail and the police referral.